Read Charles Sanders Peirce with voice, context, and method in the same frame.

 Prompt 1: Provide a short paragraph explaining Charles Sanders Peirce’s influence on philosophy.

-The influence of Charles Sanders Peirce is clearest in the questions later thinkers still inherit.
+Where Charles Sanders Peirce still changes the questions later thinkers have to ask.

 1. Charles Sanders Peirce’s Influence on Philosophy: Charles Sanders Peirce was a foundational figure in American philosophy and is best known as the progenitor of pragmatism, a philosophical movement that emphasizes the practical consequences and applications of beliefs as the key to their meaning and truth.